• About WordPress

 1. Our curriculum follows themes each month or each block rather than seasons or holidays.
 This is so the curriculum can be used in both the Northern and Southern Hemispheres (we do include holiday and seasonal options for the blocks for those that want to include them).

-2. We provide a “Cultural Enrichment Page” that has language lessons in Spanish, French and Arabic.
+2. We provide a “Cultural Enrichment Page” that has language lessons in Spanish, French, and Arabic.

-3. Our “Cultural Enrichment Page” also includes extra verses and stories in other languages and from other cultures beyond Spanish, French and Arabic.
+3. Our “Cultural Enrichment Page” also includes extra verses and stories in other languages and from other cultures beyond Spanish, French, and Arabic.

 5. The curriculum is planned so that stories or lessons can be easily “switched out” if you have something local or cultural you want to include instead.

-6. Our members often share their cultural celebrations on the forum and contribute to the cultural enrichment page so these resources are always growing.
+6. Our members often share their cultural celebrations on the forum and contribute to the cultural enrichment page, so these resources are always growing.

-If you do want the children to hear a story in English or you want to practice the English version we do provide all the stories in preschool, kindergarten, and first grade as mp3s so you can listen to them.
-Many of our English-as-a-second language parent/teachers use these mp3s.
+If you do want the children to hear a story in English, or you want to practice the English version, we do provide all the stories in preschool, kindergarten, and first grade as mp3s so you can listen to them.
+Many of our English-as-a-second-language parent/teachers use these MP3s.

-Question: Is the Earthschooling program accredited?
+Is the Earthschooling program accredited?

-Question: I see that Earthschooling includes the Old Testament in the third grade curriculum.
+I see that Earthschooling includes the Old Testament in the third grade curriculum.
 Does this mean that Earthschooling is religious?

-Question: I see pentagrams explored as a movement in the Eurythmy lessons.
-Aren’t these religious?
+I see pentagrams explored as a movement in the Eurythmy lessons.
+Aren't these religious?

-Answer: Our program is secular in nature and does not follow any religion.
+Our program is secular in nature and does not follow any religion.
 Pentagrams are not religious.
 Although many religions have chosen them as a holy shape, that does not replace their value in math and movement.
-Circles, are in fact, used as a holy shape in more religions than the pentagram.
+Circles are, in fact, used as a holy shape in more religions than the pentagram.
 Pentagrams are introduced briefly in the curriculum as complex form drawings and movement shapes that help the child coordinate brain and complex body movements.
 Pentagrams are actually the simplest of the “star polygons”, which is why they are used instead of the other stars.
-However, if you look up “star polygons” on the Internet you could substitute a more complex star shape if you feel your student is up to the challenge.
+However, if you look up “star polygons” on the Internet, you could substitute a more complex star shape if you feel your student is up to the challenge.

 Official Definition: A star polygon {p/q}, with p,q positive integers, is a figure formed by connecting with straight lines every qth point out of p regularly spaced points lying on a circumference.
 The number q is called the polygon density of the star polygon.
 Without loss of generality, take q<p/2.
 The star polygons were first systematically studied by Thomas Bradwardine.

-Question: How seasonal are your lessons each month?
+How seasonal are your lessons each month?

-The majority of the extra seasonal and holiday activities are found in the cultural enrichment lessons which mesh with the curriculum itself but are set apart from it (these enrichment lessons are provided for free for all curriculum package members and are not part of the curriculum itself but do add more options for holidays and seasonal activities for those that want more).
+The majority of the extra seasonal and holiday activities are found in the cultural enrichment lessons, which mesh with the curriculum itself but are set apart from it (these enrichment lessons are provided for free for all curriculum package members and are not part of the curriculum itself but do add more options for holidays and seasonal activities for those that want more).

-Question: I am looking at purchasing your curriculum, but I am in Australia.
+I am in Australia.
 What relevance will your science and geography blocks have for my homeschooling?

 1. A document called “My Waldorf Year in the Southern Hemisphere” that guides you through how to use the curriculum in Australia.